TDiblik/tomasdiblik.cz/README.md

 - Generate SEO metadata
 - Minify output files (since source code is available on github)
 - Customize 404 page with some kind of game/animation or anything interesting
+- Check grammar for every single text on every single page using some kind of automated tool